-The sand along the Dutch coast provides natural protection against the sea.
-Because of the action of wind, waves and currents, sand is continuously lost to the sea.
-To maintain the protection afforded by the beaches and dunes, Rijkswaterstaat maintains the coast with nourishment operations involving millions of cubic metres of sand taken from the bed of the North Sea.
+The sand on the Dutch coast provides natural protection against the sea.
+Because of the action of wind, waves and currents, sand is constantly lost to the sea.
+To maintain the protection afforded by the beaches and dunes, Rijkswaterstaat maintains the coast (Dutch) with nourishment operations involving millions of cubic metres of sand taken from the bed of the North Sea.
 The Sand Decision defines the goals and implementation of these operations.

 The principle underlying the Sand Decision is ‘soft where possible, hard where needed’.
 In other words, the character of the coastline should remain as natural as possible, with dunes and beaches being the basis for coastal protection.
-To maintain a proper sand balance, even if sea levels rise and violent storms occur more frequently, larger sand nourishment operations may be needed in the future.
+To maintain the sand balance, larger sand nourishment operations will be needed in the future as sea levels continue to rise due to climate change.
 These operations contribute not only to preserving the coastline but also to local and regional goals for an economically strong and appealing coast.

 Knowledge